 Find out how to count pollinators, identify the insects you see and submit your observations through the links at the top of the page.
 You can also download our Run Your Own Count kit and organise to count with a group.

-If you have any questions or comments about the count, please email us at wildpollinatorcount [at] gmail [dot] com.
+If you have any questions or comments about the count, please contact us via the Keep in Touch page.